 - Recipients are expected to participate in the conference throughout its duration and to participate in the scheduled activities and events related to the grant.

-In additional to the application questions, the following documents (PDF format) will be required in support of your application:
+In addition to the application questions, the following documents (PDF format) will be required in support of your application:

 - Recommendation (in English) from a practicing historian of the built environment or a professional in a closely related field, submitted online by the recommender

-The Society of Architectural Historians is grateful to the Getty Foundation for its generous support of the SAH International Travel Grant Program.
+The Society of Architectural Historians is grateful to the Getty Foundation for its generous support of the SAH-Getty International Program.